aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/BeetleGrass.md

 - The grass object is destroyed once the fading is completed

 ## PauseMenu.NearSomething
-If the method finds out that a map entity of this object type exists less than 4.0 distance from the player, the return will be an array of 3 booleans with the first one being true.
+If the method finds out that an NPCControl of this object type exists less than 4.0 distance from the player, the return will be an array of 3 booleans with the first one being true.
 This will prevent usage of the Bed Bug [item](../../../Enums%20and%20IDs/Items.md).

 ## HasHiddenItem
 This object type is allowed to return true here if `data[1]` is positive and the corresponding [crystalbfflag](../../../Enums%20and%20IDs/crystalbfflags.md) slot has not been obtained yet.